17 Visualization

 geom_smooth(method = "lm")

 Layers compose with +.
-The plot above has two layers: points and a linear fit.
-Each + adds a component to the same plot object.
+The plot above has two layers, points and a linear fit, and each + adds a component to the same plot object.
+But adding layers only changes the geometry.
+What about controlling how data values map to visual properties?

 Exercises